MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

   zkapp                   int               REFERENCES zkapp_accounts(id)
 ```

-Invariant: `token_owner_account` is `NULL` iff `token_id` and `token_symbol` are not `NULL`.
-That is, the token owner account has values for the token id and symbol, while non-owner accounts
-refer to the token owner account.
+In order to include the genesis ledger accounts in this table, we may need
+a separate app to populate it.
+Alternatively, we could use an app to dump the SQL needed
+to populate the table, and keep that SQL in the Mina repository.

 The new table `zkapp_sequence_states` has the same definition as the existing `zkapp_states`;
 it represents a vector of field elements.
 We probably don't want to commingle sequence states
 with app states in a single table, because they contain differing numbers of elements.

-Table `public_keys`, add column:

-  `ledger_index int  NOT NULL`

-In order to include the hard fork genesis ledger accounts in this table, we may need
-a separate app to populate it.
-Alternatively, once we have the genesis ledger, we
-could use an app to dump the SQL needed to populate the table, and keep that SQL in the
-Mina repository.

 Add a new table `accounts_created`:
 ```